JohnDevlopment/dotfiles/README.md

 4. `~/.bash_env`
 5. `~/.cargo/env` - Rust environment

 These files are *conditionally loaded*, that is, loaded if they exist.
-Aside from that, there is a section for loading zoxide.

-To install zoxide, their recommended way is this:
+After those are loaded, there is a section for loading zoxide.
+The recommended way to install zoxide is this:

 ```sh
 curl -sSfL https://raw.githubusercontent.com/ajeetdsouza/zoxide/main/install.sh | sh